PiyushKalyanpy/GyanaGuru/README.md

 npm run dev
 ```
 ## [How To Contribute](CONTRIBUTIONS%20GUIDE.md)
+First visit [Gyanguru](https://gyanaguru.vercel.app/) website, explore it
+and findout where your contribution will bring out a positive impact!!
-Thanks for for contributing to this project.
-We greatly appreciate any work contributed, no matter how small!
+We greatly appreciate any work contributed, no matter how big or small it is!
 <br>
 ### Issues & Pull Requests
 When you are ready to start work on an issue: